Narwallets/meta-pool/docs/index.md

 * DAO Maintenance
 * DAO Expansion
-* META holders dividends
+* $META holders dividends

 ## Maintenance

 The contract has a configurable parameter `dev_maintenance_amount`, initially 2500 stNEAR, to be transferred monthly to the account `developers.near`.
-By DAO governance, this value can be increased and META gov-token holders can also re-direct up to 50% of maintenance funds to other maintainers and contributors.
+By DAO governance, this value can be increased and $META token holders can also re-direct up to 50% of maintenance funds to other maintainers and contributors.

 ## Governance

 (When Phase II - DAO Governance is implemented)

-META holders can vote on:
+$META holders can vote on:
 * Diversification: Validator distribution list, and how much NEAR to distribute to each one.
 * Fee curve parameters for the NEAR/stNEAR Liquidity Pool (min fee, max fee, slope)
 * How to use treasury funds for DAO expansion
 * Operational costs fee
 * Maintenance funds redirections
-* Move treasury funds in/out of the META dividends-pool
+* Move treasury funds in/out of the $META dividends-pool
-* META mint reward multiplier for:
+* $META mint reward multiplier for:
-  * stNEAR-sellers/immediate unstake (default 1 META per each discounted NEAR)
+  * stNEAR-sellers/immediate unstake (default 1 $META per each discounted NEAR)
-  * Stakers (default 5 META per each stNEAR of staking reward)
+  * Stakers (default 5 $META per each stNEAR of staking reward)
-  * LP-providers (default 20 META per each stNEAR fee received)
+  * LP-providers (default 20 $META per each stNEAR fee received)
 * Approve stake-loans to struggling validators

 Half of treasury funds must be used for DAO expansion and maintenance.
 The other 50% can be user for expansion by presenting proposals, or can be moved to the dividends-pool (once a month).

-The Dividends-pool is a stNEAR/META liquidity pool allowing META owners to burn META to obtain stNEAR.
-This pool sets a base-price for META tokens.
-When users vote to add stNEAR to the dividends-pool, META base-price is incremented.
-Users can also vote to remove stNEAR from the dividends-pool back to the treasury, lowering the META base price.
+The Dividends-pool is a stNEAR/$META liquidity pool allowing $META owners to burn $META to obtain stNEAR.
+This pool sets a base-price for $META tokens.
+When users vote to add stNEAR to the dividends-pool, $META base-price is incremented.
+Users can also vote to remove stNEAR from the dividends-pool back to the treasury, lowering the $META base price.

-Users get META tokens minted for them when:
+Users get $META tokens minted for them when:
 * They sell stNEAR (immediate unstaking) (default 1x multiplier)
 * They receive rewards for holding stNEAR (default 5x multiplier)
 * They receive fees in the NEAR/stNEAR Liquidity pool (default 20x multiplier)

-META governance tokens are minted and distributed to:
+$META governance tokens are minted and distributed to:
 * users holding stNEAR and
 * users providing liquidity.
 * users paying immediate unstaking fees

 ## Operational costs

 Periodic calls to `distribute_staking()/distribute_unstaking()/withdraw_from_a_pool()` are required for this contract operation.
 This calls consume considerable amounts of gas that is paid by the operator account.
 To fund this operational cost, a operator's fee percentage (0.3% by default) is taken from rewards distributions.
-It can be adjusted by META governance token holders.
+It can be adjusted by $META governance token holders.

 ## User stories: